kinderp/zibaldone/README.md

 * PTF provided

+All bugs must be reproduced BEFORE and AFTER the `update`.
+If the test is in a AFTER (update) state, I can pass to BEFORE (update) state using:

+`downgrade -t host.bla.bla`

-Check how to document in the template these different situations using Orestis' guide (paragraph Reproducing a bug)
+0. Check how to document these different situations using Orestis' guide (paragraph Reproducing a bug)
+1. Reproduce a bug in just a single machine (I'm hypothesizing to be in AFTER state).
+2. `edit` my report as suggested at point 0 usign the AFTER clause
+3. `downgrade`
+4. Re-reproduce the bug in BEOFRE state
+5. `edit`the report using the BEFORE clause
+6. `commit` my reproducing results.

 # [2018-09-04] *first day training*